Polny BM4 (UI)

-Travel along the southern shore of Lake Baikal before arriving in Irkutsk a little before 3pm; meet your local guide/driver on station platform.
+Travel along the southern shore of Lake Baikal before arriving in Irkutsk a little after 3pm; meet your local guide/driver on station platform.
 Enjoy a guided city tour of Irkutsk before transfer to Listvyanka, the main village on the shore of Lake Baikal (70km from Irkutsk).
 Staying two nights at a comfortable guesthouse.
 Guided tour of Lake Baikal Museum.

 Listvyanka | Excursion